 Deploy Inference Workloads with NVIDIA NIM

-This section explains how to deploy a GenAI model from Nvidia NIM as an inference workload via the NVIDIA Run:ai UI.
+This guide explains how to deploy a GenAI model from NVIDIA NIM as a native inference workload via the NVIDIA Run:ai UI.

 An inference workload provides the setup and configuration needed to deploy your trained model for real-time or batch predictions.
 It includes specifications for the container image, data sets, network settings, and resource requests required to serve your models.